deployKF/website/content/guides/getting-started.md

     To make effective use of your deployKF platform in the real-world, you should expose the _deployKF Istio Gateway_ using a method that is appropriate for your environment.

-    We provide a comprehensive guide named ["Expose deployKF Gateway and configure HTTPS"](./platform/deploykf-gateway.md) for your reference.
+    We provide a comprehensive guide named ["Expose Gateway and configure HTTPS"](./platform/deploykf-gateway.md) for your reference.

 ??? steps "Expose Gateway - _Local Testing_"